SNBSLibs/Licensing.ActivationKeys/README.md

-# Licensing library from SNBSLibs
+# Licensing library from SNBS

 Free.
 Easy to use.
 No license files. **Everything is XML-documented in the code, so IntelliSense can show you all info about any member.**